jlangch/venice/doc/readme/recursion.md

 }
 ```

-But how is it possible to write a *while* loop when the expression that the loop is
+But how is it possible to write a *while* loop if the expression that the loop is
-testing is immutable?
+testing is immutable and functions are pure?

 The answer is: through recursion!